Bedroom count

 Property type

-Aspen, CO rent is essentially flat year over year, with a current median of $30,000/month.
-Renters are paying about the same as last year, with the market sitting at its peak level this month.
+Aspen, CO rent is essentially flat year over year, with a current median of $28,000/month.
+Month to month, rent cooled 6.7% from the peak of $30,000/month last month for total rentals across the city.

 Median rent in Aspen